ibm-cloud-docs/EventStreams/quick_setup_guide.md

 ## Before you begin
 {: #prereqs}

-Before you get started, we highly recommend you read the following information to better understand Apache Kafka, which {{site.data.keyword.messagehub}} is built on:
+Before you get started, we highly recommend that you read the following information to better understand Apache Kafka, which {{site.data.keyword.messagehub}} is built on:
 * [Apache Kafka concepts](/docs/EventStreams?topic=EventStreams-apache_kafka)
 * [Apache Kafka fundamentals](https://developer.ibm.com/articles/event-streams-kafka-fundamentals/?mhsrc=ibmsearch_a&mhq=event%20streams)